Written by Alanna O’Connor, Ryerson Grad RTA ’15, SLC Assistant

 As the front door to Ryerson, it is our responsibility to ensure equal access to spaces with visibly marked and unobstructed accessible entrances.
 The SEAL team takes this matter very seriously and we are actively working on solutions.
 Following the article we met as a team to discuss our plan of action: How can we do better?

 Exterior signage has been installed to easily identify the front entrance ramp and the accessible elevator at street level.
 Over the following weeks we will be monitoring the area to ensure our users’ needs are being fully met.
-In addition to these measures, grooves will be installed at the entrance and end of the ramp, as well as the bottom and top of the stairs, following feedback from a student to improve independent navigation for persons who are visually impaired.
+In addition to these measures, grooves will be installed at the entrance and end of the ramp, as well as the bottom and top of the stairs, following feedback from a student to improve independent navigation for persons who are blind or partially sighted.
 This feedback is crucial to our success and we extend our sincerest appreciation to the individuals who have stepped forward to point out areas of improvement to make this a better place for all.

 After investigating the steps I learned about other concerns brought up since the building opened in February 2015.
 The SEAL team had tracked over ten items and indicated if they had been brought up by a student, staff or faculty member.
 In addition to their findings, Access Ryerson’s Student Engagement Working group, a team comprised of students who are actively engaged in creating a more inclusive campus, met with the SEAL team in November 2015 to discuss their experience in the SLC.
 Here’s what I found out: